doctor-g/preproduction_Sp24/course_plan.md

 ## Learning Outcomes

-By the end of this course sequence, a student will be able to:
+By the end of this course, a student will be able to:

 - Identify and evaluate factors that contribute to the potential business success for videogames, such as choice of tools, platform, genre, and